Kayla Alexander

-Kayla Janine Alexander (born January 5, 1991) is a Canadian professional basketball player for the Tango Bourges Basket of the Ligue Féminine de Basketball.
+Kayla Janine Alexander (born January 5, 1991) is a Canadian professional basketball player for Valencia Basket of the Liga Femenina de Baloncesto and the EuroLeague.
 She played college basketball for the Syracuse Orange.
-After a successful career with the Orange, Alexander was drafted with the eighth overall pick in the 2013 WNBA Draft by the San Antonio Stars.
-She played on the Canada women's national basketball team for Team Canada at the 2020 Olympics in Tokyo.
+After a successful career with the Orange, Alexander was drafted with the eighth overall pick in the 2013 WNBA draft by the San Antonio Stars.

 College career

-When Alexander left Syracuse University she was the team's all-time leader in points (2,024), blocks (350), field goals (736), free throws made (552), free throws attempted (750) and games played (140).
-She became the second player from Syracuse to be selected in a WNBA Draft.
+Alexander played collegiately at Syracuse University from 2010 to 2013.
+After her four years, she was the school’s all-time leader in points (2,024), blocks (350), field goals (736), free throws made (552), free throws attempted (750) and games played (140).
+She became the second player from Syracuse to be selected in a WNBA draft.

+Alexander's No. 40 jersey was retired by Syracuse University on December 8, 2024.